kevinmizway/responsive-design/README.md

 ## Technologies Used

 _HTML and CSS with responsive-design.
-Media queries have been created for 960 px, 640px and 320px._
+Media queries have been created for 960px, 640px and 320px._

 Copyright (c) 2016 **_Kevin Mizway_**